Are you undertaking post-registration/postgraduate study in nursing or midwifery in Victoria?

-In 2019-20, preference will be given to applications from members undertaking post registration/postgraduate (cert/diploma) studies in the following specialties/areas of practice:
+In 2021-22, preference will be given to applications from registered and enrolled nurse and midwife members undertaking post registration/postgraduate (cert/diploma) studies in the following specialties/areas of practice:

 - postgraduate midwifery